viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 Skips items from the input sequence until the given predicate returns true when applied to the current source item; that item will be the last skipped

+### StartsWith

+Determines whether the beginning of the first sequence is equivalent to the second sequence.

+This method has 4 overloads.

 ### TakeUntil